 \A minimum of 60 credit hours is needed for completion.
 Please see your advisor to determine if these elective hours are needed.

-&lt;sup>1Required for all first-time-in-college students.
+Required for all first-time-in-college students.

 Associate of Science Interdisciplinary Studies Degree

 To earn an Associate of Science Interdisciplinary Studies degree, students must complete the following requirements: